mriekkin/pathfinder/doc/Testing_document.md

 ## Manual testing

-Manual testing concentrated on verifying that the optimal distances computed by each algorithm math reference values given in the problem sets.
+Manual testing concentrated on verifying that the optimal distances computed by each algorithm match reference values given in the problem sets.

-The following table gives the maximum error for each problem set.
+The following table gives the maximum error for each [problem set](https://github.com/mriekkin/pathfinder/blob/master/doc/Implementation_document.md#experimental-setup).
+This table was produced with the Matlab/Octave script [results/verify_path_lengths.m](https://github.com/mriekkin/pathfinder/blob/master/results/verify_path_lengths.m).
+As can be seen from the table, the magnitude of the error < 5*10^(-7).
+In other words, the computed distances match reference values up to 6 decimal places.
+On the other hand, the seventh and eight decimals may be inaccurate.
+Here we should remember that the reference values are given up to 8 decimal places.
+We suspect that this small discrepancy may be due to rounding error.
+It is interesting to note that the magnitude of the error is exactly the same for all three algorithms, but varies across problem sets.

 | Prob. set | err_Dijkstra | err_AStar  | err_JPS    |
 | --------- | ------------ | ---------- | ---------- |